 ONS: Earnings and hours worked, age group³

-The data suggests that after a decade or so of full-time working that incentive pay really starts to pick-up.
+The data suggests that after a decade or so of full-time working, incentive pay really starts to pick up.
 This is most likely the point where shares, share options, dividends and long-term incentive plans are likely to ‘kick in’ to supplement income.

 Who earns higher bonuses: men or women?

-The gender pay gap is a big discussion point in the UK today and it looks to be just as much reflected in bonuses as it does in gross annual incentive income:
+The gender pay gap is a big discussion point in the UK today, and it looks to be just as much reflected in bonuses as it is in gross annual incentive income:

 Average Male Bonus 2024: £2,613